 Commander Bobby Moss began his career with the Marietta Fire Department in February 2001.
-During his years of service, Comm.
-Moss has acquired various certifications that are beneficial to our department.
+During his years of service, Commander Moss has acquired various certifications that are beneficial to our department.
 He achieved NREMT Paramedic status in 2004, Technical Rescue/Instructor in 2006, NPQ Fire Instructor 1 in 2008, and is a State of Georgia Structural Fire Control Instructor.
 He is an American Heart Association certified CPR and ACLS Instructor and the department administrator for recertifications.
 He is the Marietta Fire Pump Operations Course Coordinator.
-Comm.
-Moss has also completed some of the toughest physically challenging classes in the fire service.
+Commander Moss has also completed some of the toughest physically challenging classes in the fire service.
 These include Georgia Smoke Diver and Georgia Flames which focus on firefighter survival in which he is now a lead instructor.
 He has also completed the Smoke Diver classes for the states of Texas, Alabama, and Tennessee.

-Comm.
-Moss was promoted to the position of Firefighter Engineer in 2007.
+Commander Moss was promoted to the position of Firefighter Engineer in 2007.
 In 2008, he was named the 2007 Firefighter Engineer of the Year.
-In 2012, Comm.
-Moss was promoted to the position of Lieutenant and was assigned to the Training Division.
-Comm.
-Moss served as the Training Lieutenant for 4 years and was then reassigned to the suppression division.
+In 2012, Commander Moss was promoted to the position of Lieutenant and was assigned to the Training Division.
+Commander Moss served as the Training Lieutenant for 4 years and was then reassigned to the suppression division.
 In August of 2018 he was promoted to the position of Commander and reassigned as the Deputy Training Officer.
 His duties include controlling the budgets for yearly department personnel physicals, uniforms, and is the coordinator of physical fitness equipment for the department.